 Companies usually pay the death benefit as a single lump sum, but there are other settlement options.
 Either you or your beneficiary chooses how the death benefit will be paid.
 Common settlement options include:

 - Interest option.
 The amount of the death benefit remains with the insurance company, and the company pays the interest to the beneficiary on a regular basis.
-The company will allow you to withdraw the principal under certain conditions.

 - Fixed period.
 The company pays the death benefit at regular intervals, with interest, over a chosen period of time.